SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Failover/Preferred_configuration_using_virtual_IP_addresses__best_practice.md

 When setting up a Failover pair of DMAs with virtual IP addresses, ideally you should:

-- have two different network connections, and
+- Have two different network connections.

-- define four different heartbeats.
+- Define four different heartbeats.

-### Two network connections
+## Two network connections

 Each of the two DMAs should have two network cards, connected to two different networks.